 R

-– A common type of audio/video connector.
+RCA – A common type of audio/video connector.

 Reverb – The effect of sound waves bouncing off walls and other objects.